HMS Encounter (1846): Second commission

-On 3 November 1854 Encounter's boats took part in attacks on pirates in the Macao River.
+On 3 November 1854, Encounter's boats took part in attacks on pirates in the Macao River.
 Ten days later her boats attacked and captured a shore battery and destroyed junks in Coulan Bay.

-On 1 June 1855 a squadron consisting of Encounter, Pique, Dido, Brisk, Barracouta and the French frigate Alceste entered the harbour of Petropavlovsk.
+On 1 June 1855, a squadron consisting of Encounter, Pique, Dido, Brisk, Barracouta and the French frigate Alceste entered the harbour of Petropavlovsk.
 They discovered that the Russian ships had sailed for the River Amur.
 On 3 June, Encounter, Barracouta and Pique sent armed boats to Rakouina Harbour to capture the Russian whaler Aian.
 On 7–8 June, the same three ships destroyed the batteries and magazines at Petropavlovsk.

 On 7 October 1856, Encounter assisted in the refloating of the British merchant ship Inchinnan, which had been driven ashore at Shanghai on 4 September.
 The Second Opium War broke out on 8 October.
 Encounter was sent from Hong Kong up the Pearl River to Canton and on 27 October opened fire on selected targets in the city.
 On 12–13 November she took part in the bombardment and capture of the Bogue forts.
 On 4 December she took part in the capture of the French folly fort.
 British forces withdrew from Canton on 8 January 1857.
 A Parliamentary grant of £33,000 was given to be shared between 56 ships for services on the China Station between 1856 and 1858, in which the ship's company of Encounter shared.

 She returned to Home Waters, paying off at Plymouth on 19 February 1858.

 Third commission

-Between February 1858 and September 1859 she refitted in Devonport.
-She commissioned on 11 September 1859 under the command of Captain Robert Dew, RN for service in the East Indies and China.
+Between February 1858 and September 1859, she refitted in Devonport.
+She was commissioned on 11 September 1859 under the command of Captain Robert Dew, RN, for service in the East Indies and China.
 During her voyage she escorted the gunboats Snap and Bouncer to China via Madeira, Rio de Janeiro and Singapore.
-Between 11 May and 15 December 1862 Encounter's commanding officer, Captain Roderick Dew, in charge of a squadron of French and English gunboats supported Chinese troops in action against rebel and pirate forces attacking the treaty ports.
+Between 11 May and 15 December 1862, Encounter's commanding officer, Captain Roderick Dew, in charge of a squadron of French and English gunboats supported Chinese troops in action against rebel and pirate forces attacking the treaty ports.
 At the beginning of 1864 she was ordered to reyurn to Home Waters.